James Carville: Work in the White House

-In late 1992 and early 1993, Carville consulted for San Fernando Valley state assemblyman Richard Katz in his run for the open 1993 Los Angeles mayoral election, which was the first time in 63 years that an incumbent mayor didn't appear on the ballot.
-Katz ran on a tough-on-crime platform that included gun control, new sales taxes on firearms and ammunition, and selling-off city-owned infrastructure, such as the Ontario International Airport, to pay police overtime, while promising not to raise property taxes.
-Despite retaining Carville, and spending a million dollars on campaign television commercials, Katz finished behind three other candidates, garnering 46,173 votes, or 9.73% of 474,366 total votes cast in the nonpartisan blanket mayoral primary, and did not advance to the general election.
+In late 1992 and early 1993, Carville consulted for San Fernando Valley state assemblyman Richard Katz in his campaign for the 1993 Los Angeles mayoral election, the first in 63 years without an incumbent on the ballot.
+Katz ran on a tough-on-crime platform that included gun control, proposed sales taxes on firearms and ammunition, and the sale of city-owned assets such as Ontario International Airport to fund police overtime, while pledging not to raise property taxes.
+Despite hiring Carville and spending about $1 million on television advertising, Katz finished fourth in the nonpartisan primary with 46,173 votes (9.73%), and did not advance to the general election.